General information about 12/76

 Disadvantages of the 12/70 caliber

-The 12/76 caliber: The Magnum alternative.
+The 12/76 caliber: The Magnum alternative

-Features of the 12/76 caliber
+Characteristics of the 12/76 caliber

-- Ammunition size and structure
+- Ammunition size and construction

 - Maximum shot loads and shot quantity